Jinyongna/art_gallery/README.md

 > favorite songs first.
 Those have quiet same vibe, which is neutral and sometimes, vague.

 ### 2020.03.08 : waking up
 > I can't explain but I can feel mine wants to be woken as soon as possible.
-But we should wait sometimes..
+But we should wait sometimes.
+> Maybe we can see the open world nearby.
+Enough is enough!